Why is RE important?

 Number of lessons per week: 3

 The Department follows the Diocesan of Westminster Key Stage 3 Curriculum Directory.
-In Years 7 and 8, all pupils follow The Way and The Truth syllabus which provides a good grounding in the key beliefs and practices of the Church.
+All pupils follow The Way and The Truth syllabus which provides a good grounding in the key beliefs and practices of the Church.
 They also study other faiths, notably Judaism, with whom we share a common spiritual ancestry.

 - Belonging to a Catholic School